A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Introduction

-We have $a\in\mathbb{R}$, $\sigma^2\ge 0$ and $\Pi$ is a measure supported on $\mathbb{R}$ with $\Pi(\{0\})= 0$ and $\int_{\mathbb{R}}(x^2\wedge 1) \Pi({\rm d}x)<\infty$.
-Starting with the early work of Madan and Seneta \cite{MD}, L\'evy processes have played a central role in the theory of financial mathematics and statistics (see for example the books \cite{BL, CT, S, SC}).
-More recently they have been extensively used in modern insurance risk theory (see for example Kl\"uppelberg et al. \cite{KKM}, Song and Vondra\v{c}ek \cite{SV}).
-The basic idea in financial mathematics and statistics is that the log of a stock price or risky asset follows the dynamics of a L\'evy process whilst in insurance mathematics, it is the L\'evy process itself which models the surplus wealth of an insurance company until ruin.
+We have $a\in\mathbb{R}$, $\sigma^2\ge0$ and $\Pi$ is a measure supported on $\mathbb{R}$ with $\Pi(\{0\})= 0$ and $\int_{\mathbb{R}}(x^2\wedge1) \Pi(\mathrm{d}x)<\infty$.
+Starting with the early work of Madan and Seneta~\cite{MD}, L\'evy processes have played a central role in the theory of financial mathematics and statistics (see, e.g., the books \cite{BL,CT,S,SC}).
+More recently, they have been extensively used in modern insurance risk theory (see, e.g., Kl\"uppelberg, Kyprianou and Maller \cite{KKM}, Song and Vondra\v {c}ek~\cite{SV}).
+The basic idea in financial mathematics and statistics is that the logarithm of the stock price or risky asset follows the dynamics of a L\'evy process whilst in insurance mathematics, it is the L\'evy process itself which models the surplus wealth of an insurance company until ruin.
 There are also extensive applications of L\'evy processes in queuing theory, genetics and mathematical biology as well as through their appearance in the theory of stochastic differential equations.

 In both financial and insurance settings, a key quantity of generic interest is the joint law of the current position and the running maximum of a L\'evy process at a fixed time if not the individual marginals associated with the latter bivarite law.
-For example, if we define $\overline{X}_t = \sup_{s\leq t}X_s$ then the pricing of barrier options boil down to evaluating expectations of the form $ \mathbb{E}[f(x+X_t) \mathbf{1}_{\{x+\overline{X}_t >b\}}] $ for some appropriate function $f(x)$ and threshold $b>0$.
-Indeed if $f(x) = (K-e^x)^+$ then the latter expectation is related to the value of an `up-and-in' put.
-In credit risk one is predominantly interested in the quantity $\widehat{\mathbb{P}}(\overline{X}_t <x)$ as a function in $x$ and $t$, where $\widehat{\mathbb{P}}$ is the law of the dual process $-X$.
-Indeed it is as a functional of the latter probabilities that the price of a credit default swap is computed; see for example the recent book of Schoutens and Cariboni \cite{SC}.
+Consider the following example.
+If we define $\overline{X}_t = \sup_{s\leq t}X_s$, then the pricing of barrier options boils down to evaluating expectations of the form $ \mathbb{E}[f(x+X_t) \mathbf{1}_{\{x+\overline{X}_t >b\}}] $ for some appropriate function $f(x)$ and threshold $b>0$.
+Indeed if $f(x) = (K-e^x)^+$ then the latter expectation is related to the value of an ``up-and-in'' put.
+In credit risk, one is predominantly interested in the quantity $\widehat{\mathbb{P}}(\overline{X}_t <x)$ as a function in $x$ and~$t$, where $\widehat{\mathbb{P}}$ is the law of the dual process $-X$.
+Indeed it is as a functional of the latter probabilities that the price of a credit default swap is computed; see, for example, the recent book of Schoutens and Cariboni \cite{SC}.
 One is similarly interested in $\widehat{\mathbb{P}}(\overline{X}_t \geq x)$ in ruin theory as these probabilities are also equivalent to the finite-time ruin probabilities.